 However, Congress passed the Uniform Monday Holiday Act in 1968, 100 years after the original date.
 This established Memorial Day’s official observance on the last Monday in May in order to provide federal employees with a three-day weekend.

-Memorial Day Customs
+Labor Day Customs

 However, more can be done to honor those who have served and to support our veterans who are still alive.